 I’m going to show you two different angles of this exercise, in the video.

-To do the exercise, stand on your right leg and bend forward, from that hip.
-Your left leg goes up and stays in line with your torso.
-Try to reach down to touch the ground with your left hand and come back up.
+To do the exercise, stand on your left leg and bend forward, from that hip.
+Your right leg goes up and stays in line with your torso.
+Try to reach down to touch the ground with your right hand and come back up.

 This exercise looks fairly easy and it will become easy with practice.
 However, initially this exercise can be quite a challenge for your balance.
 One way to modify the exercise is to have something to hold onto to help maintain your balance.
 You can hold on to a counter top, at home, a machine or a wooden dowel, in the gym.
 Please make sure that you don’t fall over and hurt yourself.

 I hope you use this exercise to hip injury proof your body!